 An upper level seminar course specifically designed for criminal justice students.
 This seminar primarily deals with a career-oriented study of various federal, state, and local criminal justice departments /agencies.
 The course focuses on both the organizational structure and personnel policies of the respective departments/agencies.
-Some of the major areas of concentration will include recruitment and selection procedures, minorities in law enforcement, and inter-agency relationships within the criminal justice on employment.
+Some of the major areas of concentration will include recruitment and selection procedures, minorities in law enforcement, and inter-agency relationships within the criminal justice system.
+The course identifies the importance of specific recruiting policies and interagency relationships within criminal justice on employment.